Y0507M/AcastaCrafter/docs/status.md

 - **Environment Setup:** We successfully installed MineRL on HPC3 after resolving dependency conflicts with `pip` and `gradle`.
 Due to MineRL 1.0.2 being outdated and requiring manual installation (`python setup.py install`), this process involved extensive troubleshooting.
 - **Training Strategy:** We are planning to implement Proximal Policy Optimization (PPO) with convolutional neural network function approximators, utilizing on-policy learning to efficiently update the agent’s behavior.
 We also discovered a dataset of real player's input and gameplay data, so we will implement imitation learning to enhance the agent's learning.
 - **Baseline Agent:** Currently, our agent takes random actions in different environments, ranging from simulating chopping tree to finding target block in small-room environments.
-This serves as a baseline for comparison when reinforcement learning is introduced for the main project.
+This serves as a baseline for comparison with our latest model which learns to stop moving and jumping when it near logs, identifying it has to break them.
+However, it still often misses the log.
+It will then be compared with a model that will eventually work in more complex, underground environments.
-- **Sequential Learning Progression:** The agent will first train on simpler environments, such as tree chopping and path finding, before transitioning to underground navigation and mining.
+- **Sequential Learning Progression:** The agent will first train on simpler environments and work off imitation learning with real gameplay inputs before using RL to improve the agent.
 - **Implementation Challenges:** We encountered difficulties with recording long episode durations (~15 minutes), which impacted visualization and debugging.
 We are working on limiting episode length for more efficient data collection.

 ## Evaluation